miguelvillaresb/spring-authorization-server-oauth2/README.md

 # OAuth2 and OpenID service using Spring Authorization Server

-This an example OAuth2 / OpenID Identity Provider based on Spring Security and Spring Authorization Server.
+This is an example OAuth2 / OpenID Identity Provider based on Spring Security and Spring Authorization Server.

 ## Repository content